secnate/secnate.github.io/_resources/coding.md

 1. C++ is backwards-compatible.
 A C++14 compiler will process C++98 code without any issues.
 2. The newely added features cover advanced functionality and syntax cases.
 Unless you are a highly-experienced C++ programmer, you will most likely never see nor need them.

 Hence, learning an earlier version is fine.
-I recommend that one learn _at least_ C++11 in order to learn its traditional functionality and to get an understanding of the language's trajectory.
+I recommend that one learn _at least_ C++11 (the largest update to happen since the 2003 standard) in order to learn its traditional functionality and to get an understanding of the language's trajectory.
 If resources are available for later versions, even better!
 {: style="text-align: justify;"}

 This is why I recommend